When it comes to getting a close and comfortable shave, you must make sure everything is on point to achieve the best results.

-One ingredient that stands out in this product, especially for men with sensitive skin is the cetearyl alcohol.
+One ingredient that stands out in this product, especially for men with sensitive skin, is cetearyl alcohol.

-Unlike single-chain (or also referred to as ‘simple’) alcohols, cetearyl alcohol is actually a fatty alcohol (long-chain).
+Unlike single-chain (or also referred to as ‘simple’) alcohols, cetearyl alcohol is actually fatty alcohol (long-chain).

-This means that instead of drying out your skin like a denatured alcohol, cetearyl alcohol works in just the opposite manner to help deliver an additional layer of moisture along with being an emulsifier for the shave cream.
+This means that instead of drying out your skin like denatured alcohol, cetearyl alcohol works in just the opposite manner to help deliver an additional layer of moisture along with being an emulsifier for the shaving cream.

 Cetearyl alcohol is often derived from coconut rather than chemicals.

-Secondly, given its latherless nature, you don’t have to worry about picking up a shave brush upon checkout – making it a very easy product to work into your existing shave regimen.
+Secondly, given its latherless nature, you don’t have to worry about picking up a shave brush upon checkout – making it a straightforward product to work into your existing shave regimen.

-Cons: Can be a bit pricey compared to some of the others on our list.
+Cons: It can be a bit pricey compared to some of the others on our list.

-The classic Italian shave company Proraso knows a thing or two when it comes to delivering excellent shave products.
+The classic Italian shave company Proraso knows a thing or two about delivering excellent shave products.

-Like Taylor of Old Bond Street, Proraso has been around for a number of years (since 1908 to be exact) and caters to men with several different skin types including those that skew a bit more sensitive.
+Like Taylor of Old Bond Street, Proraso has been around for several years (since 1908, to be exact) and caters to men with different skin types, including those that skew a bit more sensitive.

 Offered in both a traditional shave cream and a shave soap, it’s up to you to decide which form factor works better into your workflow.

-However, if it’s your first time jumping into more traditional shave products, we would recommend a cream as its easier to generate a rich lather with very little effort and know-how.
+However, if it’s your first time jumping into more traditional shave products, we would recommend a cream as it’s easier to generate a rich lather with minimal effort and know-how.